1. About This Policy

 6. How to Raise a Concern

-If you are offered a bribe, or are asked to make one, or if you suspect that any bribery, corruption or other breach of this policy has occurred or may occur, you must notify your manager or Katie Bradford, Director of Operations at PE on email@example.com as soon as possible.
+If you are offered a bribe or are asked to make one, or if you suspect that any bribery, corruption, or other breaches of this policy has occurred or may occur, you must notify your manager or Katie Bradford, Director of Operations at PE on firstname.lastname@example.org as soon as possible.